jameizoso/fsbtech-mini-project/README.md

 # Logging
 Logging is implemented in the application to capture important events and provide insights into the system's behavior.
 Events are showed in the console

-# Documentation
-The application is documented using Javadoc comments to provide comprehensive information about the classes, methods, and their usage.
-You can generate the documentation using the following command:

-run command
-mvn javadoc:javadoc
-The generated documentation can be found in the target/site/apidocs directory.

 # Dependencies
 The project is managed using Maven and includes the following dependencies: